-One of the most beautiful celebrations in Thailand is definitely Loy Krathong (also spelled Loi Krathong) in Chiang Mai.
-It takes place at the same time as the extremely photogenic Yi Peng Festival.
-(Yee Peng)
+One of the most beautiful celebrations in Thailand is definitely in Chiang Mai during the Loy Krathong and Yi Peng festivals.

 Yi Peng festival (also spelled Yee Peng) is where lanterns are released into the air setting the night sky ablaze with a golden hue.
 This is the one that attracts all the people hoping for that perfect Instagram shot.

 Candles are placed inside the lanterns, and as people light their crafts they make a wish.
 The flame heats the air within the lantern causing it to rise where it floats into the sky until the fire goes out.
 It is an incredible sight to see thousands of lights sparkle like shining stars in the night sky.

 Be Kind to the Environment – Eco Friendly Yi Peng

 Important Note: Be wary of cheap lanterns made out of metal, this is not good for the environment.
 Too many tourists released lanterns made out of wires that have a huge impact on nature.
 Be responsible and only buy biodegradable bamboo framed lanterns before you go to Thailand.
 You can buy biodegradable floating lanterns on Amazon – Set of 5 Large for $23.99

 Unfortunately, we didn’t release our lanterns because when we opened it, we saw that the frames were made out of metal.
 We didn’t want to end up strangling a poor dolphin or have our metal hoop wrap about a turtle, so instead, we took photos and videos of the event crossing our fingers that others in the crowd chose wisely.

 We learned a valuable lesson to buy our lanterns days in advance to make sure we get an environmentally friendly craft in advance.